-Ongave Game Reserve (Pty) Ltd wishes to renew the Environmental Clearance Certificate (ECC) for the lodge Anderssons at Ongava.
+Ongave Game Reserve (Pty) Ltd wishes to renew the Environmental Clearance Certificate (ECC) for Ongava Tented Camp.
 The current ECC is attached in APPENDIX I.

-Ongava Game Reserve (Pty) Ltd owns the land, movable and immovable assets, tourism operations and infrastructure of three lodges on the private reserve: Ongava Lodge & Little Ongava, Ongava Tented Camp and Anderssons at Ongava.
+Ongava Game Reserve (Pty) Ltd owns the land, movable and immovable assets, tourism operations and infrastructure of all the lodges on the private reserve: Ongava Lodge, Little Ongava, Ongava Tented Camp and Anderssons at Ongava.